 Many people have already jumped on the bouldering bandwagon and we can see why.
 Not only does it get your arms ripped and help you give a mean handshake with a rock-solid grip, but it opens the doors to so much more.
 You’ll meet new people, and overcome obstacles to reach new goals and over time, with newfound confidence and ability, you may even fancy taking your climbing talents into the great outdoors and conquering the many different rock faces found both in the UK and overseas.

 To start things off try Substation Brixton, a climbing haven in London with plenty of routes for first-time climbers, a 12m overhang wall and, if you join at the weekend, you’ll get a free introduction to climbing.
-Plus, on the second Friday of the month, a DJ comes and livens things up, so you can work on your groove and grip simultaneously.

 Looking to put the smile back on your face in 2023?
 Dopamine Land may be just the ticket.
 It delivers a dose of joy through a combination of innovative technology, colourful installations and playful features; tapping into the childhood nostalgia part of your brain and flooding you with warm waves of happiness.
 You’ll be able to unwind in a digital forest, step inside a room that feels like a popcorn machine and even have the chance to rain fluffy pillow hell down on your annoying sibling.
 This is the perfect place to leave your stresses at the door and kick the new year off the right way.